vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 ## Plan Of Attack

-- [ ] Add support for resources.
-Any resource sections will load the data at boot time and will prevent Vector from starting up if the resource file cannot be found or is incorrectly formatted.
+- [ ] Add support for tables.
+Any table sections will load the data at boot time and will prevent Vector from starting up if the source file cannot be found or is incorrectly formatted.
-- [ ] Wire up the topology so Transforms have access to the resources.
+- [ ] Wire up the topology so Transforms have access to the tables.
-- [ ] Update VRL to allow the Remap Transform and Conditions to pass any resources into the program.
-VRL needs the resources at compile time to ensure the named resource is availailble and at run time to access the data.
+- [ ] Update VRL to allow the Remap Transform and Conditions to pass any tables into the program.
+VRL needs the tables at compile time to ensure the named table is availailble and at run time to access the data.
-- [ ] Implement `find_row` VRL function.
+- [ ] Implement `find_table_row` VRL function.
-- [ ] Implement `search_rows` VRL function.
+- [ ] Implement `search_table_rows` VRL function.